Adrian von Enkevort

 Adrian von Enkevort (20 August 1603 – 3 June 1663) was a Brabantine nobleman and Generalfeldmarschall who fought during the course of the Thirty Years' War and the Franco-Spanish War (1635–59).
-He followed his father's footsteps becoming an officer, his first success came in 1632 when he distinguished himself at the Battle of Lützen, receiving the rank of Oberstleutnant in the forces of the Holy Roman Empire.
+He followed his father's footsteps becoming an officer, his first success came in 1632 when he distinguished himself at the Battle of Lützen in the forces of the Holy Roman Empire.
 He was later sent to the Rhine front where he assisted Charles of Lorraine in reclaiming his lost realm.
 After a short spell in the Spanish invasion of Picardy, he returned to the Rhine where he was captured by the French, spending three years in captivity.
 Upon his return in 1641, he was promoted to Generalfeldmarschall and dispatched to Germany where he campaigned extensively.
 In 1648, he became the supreme commander of the Bavarian forces, serving in this capacity until the end of the war.
-He was subsequently ennobled and received the sum of 3,000 Goldguldens for his service during the war.
-He died in 1663.